maniSbindra/MEAN-demo/README.md

 # Steps to get things started
 # Execute following from Powershell

+# 1 Create ResourceGroup and Storage Account (Optional)
+ New-AzureResourceGroup -Name 7resgrp -Location "West US"

+ New-AzureStorageAccount -Name 7stoacc -Location "WEST US" -AccountType Standard_LRS -ResourceGroupName 7resgrp

-#1 you will be prompted for your azure accound credentials after this command
+# 2 you will be prompted for your azure accound credentials after this command
 Add-AzureAccount

-#2
+# 3
 Switch-AzureMode AzureResourceManager

-#3
+# 4 You will be promted for username, password and storage account.
+The username and password will have root access on the Ubuntu VMs as well as admin acess on the mongodb replica set
 New-AzureResourceGroupDeployment -Name mongo-deploy-2 -ResourceGroupName  5-res-grp -TemplateUri https://raw.githubusercontent.com/maninderjit/MEAN-demo/master/mongodb-one-replica-set/azuredeploy.json -Verbose